anacmota/FRET-FISH/README.md

 ## Optimization of design: Group and Spacing

 Open SpacingGroupDesigns.m and in line 5 select which replicate is going to be shown.
 The data of each replicate is in "datasets" folder.
 The script will open which files correspond to each replicate.

+## Nuclear Staining Measurement

+The nd2 files coming from Nikon microscope are placed in a folder (due to their large size, we only provide the images by request) and the Fiji script fromND2_toINTENSITIES.ijm.ijm will measure the average of the staining intensity within the nucleus segmentation.
+The average of the intensity values per nuclei are exported in a csv file and the R script Treatment_nuclear_staining.R will process the data and show the comparison between the control and the treated cells in boxplots.